huma-engineering/huma-docs/data-collection/huma-app/features/Health-summary-data-export.md

 ---
 sidebar_position: 6
-title: PDF health summary report
+title: Health summary data export
 ---
-# PDF health summary report
+# Health summary data export

-Huma App enables the patient to download the summary of the health data reported over a period of time in a PDF format.
-The data is shown in an interactive graphical colour coded format.
+Huma App enables the patient to download the summary of the health data reported over a period of time in a PDF or CSV format.
+The data in PDF format is shown in an interactive graphical colour coded format.

 ## How it works
 Data can be exported from the **Profile** section, by clicking on **Download your data**.
 Then, click **Request a download** after which the download needs to be authenticated with biometrics or password.

 ![PDF Health Summary 1](../assets/HealthSummary1.png)

-Then, click on **Summary Health Report (PDF)** section, by clicking on **Download your data**.
-The user will be notified after the file is ready to be reported.
-Click on **Save file** beside the **Summary Health Report (PDF)** and the file will be downloaded.
+Then, click **Summary Health Report (PDF)** or **All your data (CSV)** based on the format required.
+The user will be notified after the file is ready to be exported.
+Click on **Save file** adjacent to the **Summary Health Report (PDF)**  or **All your data (CSV)** for the file to be downloaded.

 ![PDF Health Summary 2](../assets/HealthSummary2.png)

-Here is how a Health summary report looks like:
+Here is how a Health summary report in the PDF format looks like:

 ![PDF Health Summary 3](../assets/HealthSummary3.png)